Is it cold, flu or norovirus? Symptoms explained

 Symptoms: How to tell if it's norovirus or something else

-Dr. April Kam, interim division head for the pediatric emergency medicine division at McMaster Children's Hospital in Hamilton, Ont., said norovirus has symptoms that may overlap with other viruses.
+Dr. April Kam, interim division head for pediatric emergency medicine at McMaster Children's Hospital in Hamilton, Ont., said norovirus has symptoms that may overlap with other viruses.
+Kam is also an associate professor with McMaster University's department of pediatrics.

 As norovirus is a gastrointestinal bug, people tend to have nausea, diarrhea and belly pain, Kam said in a video interview with CTVNews.ca.